 - Must possess a minimum educational qualification of Ordinary National Diploma (OND).

-- Applicant must be able to carry out the application process online.
+- Applicants must be able to carry out the application process online.

 4. The Pollination Project.

-Founded in 2013, The Pollination Project (TPP) is an international nonprofit organization whose mission is to spark goodness and compassion in every person through a daily practice of generosity and grant-making.
+Founded in 2013, The Pollination Project (TPP) is a worldwide philanthropic foundation whose purpose is to spark morality and kindness in every person through a daily tradition of beneficence and grant-making.

-Also, take note that the creators of the pollination projects are strictly vegan and will not approve or fund any business that has to do with killing animals.
+Also, take note that the creators of the pollination projects are rigidly vegan and will not support or fund any business that has to do with killing animals.

-It has a mission to empowers startup and businesses all over the world with just $1K.
+It has a mission to empower startups and businesses all over the world with just $1K.